awadhamza/Team-626-Keep/README.md

 1) Install [NodeJS](https://nodejs.org/en/download/) installed on your system.
 2) Unzip this repository.
-3) Using a command prompt of your choice, run `npm install`.
+3) Using a command prompt of your choice, run the following commands
+      - npm install react
+      - npm install react-modal
+      - npm install react-color --save
+      - npm install
       This will take a few minutes.
 4) Once completed, run `npm start`.
 5) Team 626 Keep should be up and running!